 Who can apply?

-The Volunteer Police Cadets are a diverse group of young people aged 13-18 years who have a desire to support their local communities and gain a practical understanding of policing.
-Applications from 13-16 year olds will be prioritised over 17 year olds so that they have sufficient time to complete the curriculum.
+The Volunteer Police Cadets are a diverse group of young people aged 13-18 years old, who have a desire to support their local communities and gain a practical understanding of policing.
+Applications from 13-16 years olds are prioritised so that they have sufficient time to complete the curriculum.